ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

 Let us now consider a pixel with components (R = 0.4, G = 0.2, B = 0.6) and luma L = 0.2126R+0.7152G+0.0722B = 0.271.
 Under transformation T, the luma of this pixel doubles and becomes L' = T(L) = 0.543.
 Accordingly, the new RGB components of the pixel are (R' = 0.8, G' = 0.4, B' = 1.2).
 While L' is still within bounds, B' is not.

-Such out-of-range pixels are cut-off when displayed or saved in png and tiff files.
+Such out-of-range pixels are clipped when displayed or saved in png and tiff files.

-There are three options to deal with the out-of-range pixels:
+There are four options to deal with the out-of-range pixels:

   1. Leave "as is": If you are confident that further processing will bring back these pixels in the [0, 1] range (or are satisfied with the look of the image), you can simply... do nothing about them.

   2. Desaturate at constant luma: decrease the saturation of the out-of-range pixels while keeping the luma constant until all components fall back in the [0, 1] range.
-This preserves the intent of the stretch (the luma is unchanged) but tends to bleach the out-of-range pixels.
+This preserves the intent of the stretch (the luma is unchanged, as well as the hue) but tends to bleach the out-of-range pixels.
 In the present case, the transformed pixel becomes (R' = 0.722, G' = 0.443, B' = 1) and the saturation decreases from S' = 0.667 to S' = 0.557.

   3. Blend each out-of-range pixel with (T(R), T(G), T(B)), so that all components fall back in the [0, 1] range.
-This does preserve neither the luma nor the hue, and also tends to bleach the out-of-range pixels.
+This preserves neither the luma nor the hue & saturation, and also tends to bleach the out-of-range pixels.
 In the present case, (T(R), T(G), T(B)) = (0.680, 0.443, 0.827) and the transformed pixel becomes (R' = 0.736, G' = 0.423, B' = 1).
 The output luma is L' = 0.531 and the output saturation is S' = 0.577.

+  4. Normalize the image so that all pixels fall back in the [0, 1] range (namely, divide the image by the maximum RGB value).
+This preserves the hue and saturation, but darkens the whole image.

-In eQuimageLab, these three options correspond to different choices for the kwarg `channels` of the transformation: 1) `channels` = "L", 2) `channels` = "Ls" and 3) `channels` = "Lb".
+In eQuimageLab, these four options correspond to different choices for the kwarg `channels` of the transformation: 1) channels = "L", 2) channels = "Ls", 3) channels = "Lb", and 4) channels = "Ln".

 .. note::